piotrkowalczuk/mentor/README.md

 ## Commands

 * **morphintime** - starts all services in specified order.
 It performs restart on exit code 1.
 * **powerup** - is trying to update each service.
-If any change is found by git service will be skipped
+If any change is found by git, service will be skipped
 * **recruit** - install all services

 ## Alphasfile